If you're new to Office Online use this free lesson to become more familiar with the program, including how it works with OneDrive.

 Office Online is similar to the applications in the desktop Microsoft Office suite, but it's not identical.
 Because it's free to use, Office Online has fewer features than the desktop version.
 Still, if you already know how to use Microsoft Office, you should find Office Online fairly easy to work with.

-This lesson will not discuss OneNote Online, Microsoft's note-taking and notebook management program.
-To learn more about OneNote, visit Microsoft Office's OneNote Online page.
+This lesson will focus on using Word, Excel, and PowerPoint.
+To learn about OneNote, visit Microsoft Office's OneNote Online page.

 Office Online includes useful tools for creating basic Office documents.
 However, it lacks advanced document formatting tools, which can make it a challenge to create polished and professional-looking documents.
 One way to avoid this problem is by creating documents in Office Online, then polishing them as needed in desktop Office programs.